roman-milk/roman-milk.github.io/olivia-1.md

  Keeping her hungry and face fucking so often had made it habitual.
 It probably started as a defense mechanism, where she had to like it or lose her mind.
 In some ways she had lost her mind, or at least lost all moral standards.
 Unable to object to the mistreatment she made herself enjoy it.
 Eventually she really did like the taste of sperm, and so, became hooked on sucking cocks for it.

  Frank extracted the outlines of what had happened to her over the last three months.
 She didn't seem to remember a previous life.
 Again, it must be a defense mechanism, protecting her mind from the truth of how far her morals had collapsed.
-Report_Story #2